Predicting stellar collision outcomes of main sequence stars: Methodology

-To overcome these computational barriers, we have developed a machine learning-based approach that benefits from a dataset of approximately 16,000 precomputed SPH simulations of main-sequence star collisions.
+To overcome these computational barriers, we have developed a machine learning-based approach that benefits from a dataset of approximately 16,000 precomputed SPH simulations of main-sequence star collisions performed by \cite{FB05}, whose results have been publicly released.
 These simulations span a wide range of initial conditions, ensuring that the model can generalise across diverse collision scenarios.
 The goal is to create a tool that can rapidly and accurately predict collision outcomes, including the masses of the resulting remnants ($M_1^{\text{final}}, M_2^{\text{final}}$) and the amount of unbound gas ($M_{\text{lost}}$).
 This information is crucial for estimating the gas supply available for accretion onto the SMBH, as well as for predicting the observational signatures of these events.

 The methodology involves several key steps.
 First, the raw SPH data is processed into a structured format, extracting parameters such as initial masses, radii, impact parameters, and relative velocities, along with derived quantities like the virial parameter $\Gamma$ and binding energies.
 These parameters are transformed (e.g., using logarithms) to ensure numerical stability and to account for the wide dynamic ranges typical of astrophysical systems.
 Next, the dataset is partitioned into training, validation, and test sets to facilitate model development and evaluation.
 The machine learning model itself is an ensemble of gradient-boosted regression trees, chosen for their ability to handle nonlinear relationships and their robustness to outliers.
-The model is trained to minimise a Huber loss function, which balances sensitivity to small errors with robustness against extreme outliers, ensuring reliable predictions across the full parameter space.
+The model is trained to minimise a Huber loss function {(defined in Section~\ref{sec:huber})}, which balances sensitivity to small errors with robustness against extreme outliers, ensuring reliable predictions across the full parameter space.